cwendorf/EASI/docs/examples/README.md

 - [*HolzelDataExample*](./HolzelDataExample.md) - Uses raw data input
 - [*HolzelSummaryExample*](./HolzelSummaryExample.md) - Uses summary statistics input

-### Examples of Correlations and Correlation Differences
+### Examples of Correlations and Regression Models

 The **BodyWellOne** files analyze a correlation in a single sample (see Ch.
 11):